mlops-guide/mlops-guide.github.io/docs/Versionamento/pipelines_dvc.md

 After learning how to version data or models using DVC it's time to build your experiment pipeline.

-Let's assume that we are using the last section dataset as a source of data for training a classification model.
-Let's also assume that we have three stages in this experiment:
+Let's assume that we are using the last section dataset as a data source for training a classification model.
+Let's also consider that we have three stages in this experiment:

 - Preprocessing your data(extract features...)
 - Train the model
 - Evaluate the model

-Here you should have in hands our scripts: **preprocess.py**, **train.py**, **evaluate.py** and **model.py**.
+Here you should have in hands our scripts: [**preprocess.py**, **train.py**, **evaluate.py** and **model.py**](https://github.com/MLOPsStudyGroup/dvc-gitactions/tree/master/src).

+!!! warning
+    Just as in the last section, we will use the help of the [template repository](https://github.com/MLOPsStudyGroup/dvc-gitactions) to explain and build DVC's pipelines.
+Feel free to use your scripts and create specific pipelines for your project needs.

 ## Creating pipelines

 DVC builds a pipeline based on three components: Inputs, Outputs, and Command.
 So for the preprocessing stage, this would look like this:

- - Inputs: dataset.csv and preprocess.py script
+ - Inputs: weatherAUS.csv.csv and preprocess.py script
- - Outputs: dataset_ready.csv
+ - Outputs: weatherAUS_processed.csv.csv
- - Command: python preprocess.py dataset.csv
+ - Command: python preprocess.py weatherAUS.csv

 So to create this stage of preprocessing, we use ```dvc run```: